visgl/react-maplibre/examples/controls/README.md

 # Example: Controls

-Demonstrates how various control components can be used with react-maplibre-gl.
+Demonstrates how various control components can be used with react-maplibre.

 ## Usage